John Maxwell Hamilton: Career

 In the 1980s, Hamilton established a foreign news project for the Society of Professional Journalists and for the American Society of Newspaper editors.
 The National Journal said in the 1980s that Hamilton shaped public opinion about the complexity of U.S.-Third World relations probably "more than any other single journalist."
 For many years, Hamilton was on the board of the Lamar Corporation, the largest outdoor advertising company (by number of outdoor signs) in the United States.

-Hamilton received the Freedom Forum's Administrator of the Year Award in 2003.
+In 2023, Hamilton won the Donald L. Shaw Senior Scholar Award for excellence in journalism history, given by the Association for Education in Journalism and Mass Communication’s History Division, and the Sidney Kobre Award for Lifetime Achievement in Journalism History, the highest honor of the American Journalism History Association.
+He received the Freedom Forum's Administrator of the Year Award in 2003.
 He has received funding from the Carnegie and Ford Foundations, among others.
 In 2002 he was a Shorenstein Fellow at Harvard University's Kennedy School of Government.
 He has served twice as a Pulitzer Prize jurist.
 Hamilton is a member of the Council of Foreign Relations and the Overseas Press Club.
 Hamilton serves on the board of the International Center for Journalists, of which he is treasurer.

 Hamilton earned his bachelor's and master's degrees in journalism from Marquette and Boston University respectively, and a doctorate in American Civilization from George Washington University.